Sinity/intercept-bounce/README.md

 The project includes various testing methods to ensure correctness and robustness.

-*   **Unit Tests:** Located in `tests/unit_*.rs`, these test individual modules and logic components in isolation.
+*   **Unit Tests:** Located within individual modules (`src/**/*.rs`) and `tests/` directory, these test specific functions and logic components in isolation.
 Run with `cargo test`.
 *   **Integration Tests:** Located in `tests/sanity.rs`, these test the main binary pipeline by piping simulated input events and checking the output.
 This includes tests for basic filtering, edge cases, complex sequences, and a high-throughput simulation.
 Run with `cargo test`.
-*   **Property Tests:** Located in `tests/property_tests.rs`, these use `proptest` to generate a wide range of inputs and verify that the filter behaves according to defined properties (e.g., output events are a subset of input, timestamps are non-decreasing for passed events).
+*   **Property Tests:** Located in `tests/property_tests.rs`, these use the `proptest` crate to generate a wide range of randomized event sequences and verify that the filter behaves according to defined properties (e.g., output events are a subset of input, timestamps are non-decreasing for passed events, state consistency).
 Run with `cargo test`.
-*   **Fuzzing:** Located in `fuzz/fuzz_targets/`, this uses `libfuzzer-sys` to test the filter with malformed or unexpected raw input event data.
-This helps discover crashes or panics caused by invalid inputs.
-Fuzz targets include testing the core filter logic (`fuzz_core_filter`) and the statistics accumulation (`fuzz_target_stats`).
-Requires a nightly Rust toolchain and specific build commands.
-See the fuzzing documentation for details on building and running fuzz targets.
+*   **Fuzzing:** Located in `fuzz/fuzz_targets/`, this uses `cargo-fuzz` and `libfuzzer-sys` to test the filter with malformed or unexpected raw input event data.
+This helps discover crashes, panics, or unexpected behavior caused by invalid inputs.
+Fuzz targets currently include `fuzz_target_stats` (testing statistics accumulation with arbitrary event data).
+Requires installing `cargo-fuzz` (`cargo install cargo-fuzz`) and running specific commands (e.g., `cargo fuzz run fuzz_target_stats`).

 To run all tests (excluding fuzzing, which requires a separate setup):